Borno: In Zulum’s shoes, what else would you do?

 In 15 months, Governor Zulum had at least five one-on-one closed-door meetings with Nigeria’s President, Commander-in-Chief, over security issues in Borno, and at least 20 private sessions with the Chief of Army Staff, Lt.
 General Tukur Buratai.
 These were aside regular phone calls.

-Zulum has held a series of one-on-one meetings with other service chiefs, and the Minister of Defence.
+Zulum has held series of one-on-one meetings with other service chiefs, and the Minister of Defence.

 Zulum has held hundreds of one-on-one meetings with successive theater commanders, GOCs, brigade commanders and other top military officers in charge of ‘Operation Lafiya Dole’, the 7 Division of the Nigerian Army, and brigades across Borno.